juddfranklin1/hooray-points/README.md

 - Composer
 - Node and npm (or yarn)
-- A local server environment (I use Laravel Valet, but you can use homestead, vagrant, *AMP, good old php artisan serve, etc.)
+- A local PHP server environment (I use Laravel Valet, but you can use homestead, vagrant, docker, *AMP, good old php artisan serve, etc.)
-- PHP 7.3
-    - BCMath PHP Extension
-    - Ctype PHP Extension
-    - Fileinfo PHP Extension
-    - JSON PHP Extension
-    - Mbstring PHP Extension
-    - OpenSSL PHP Extension
-    - PDO PHP Extension
-    - Tokenizer PHP Extension
-    - XML PHP Extension
+    - For details on different server options and requirements for hosting a Laravel app [check here](https://laravel.com/docs/8.x/installation)
 - Relational Db server (I use PostgreSQL locally)

 Steps: